 It's by far the most torqued vehicle I have ever driven from stock; off road nothing really stops it.

-On the trip from wedge to Grey I managed to get slightly bogged on the beach, and all I had to do was put it in 1st gear low, lock the front & rear lockers and just let it pull itself out, that's how much low torque it has!
+During a trip from wedge to Grey I managed to get slightly bogged on the beach, and all I had to do was put it in 1st gear low, lock the front & rear lockers and just let it idel itself out, that's how much low torque it has!

 My previous 4wd was Toyota Hilux SR5 Extra cab petrol which I had for over 7 years so comparing the two is like apples and oranges, they are different in so many ways.

 There was nothing wrong with the extra cab Hilux apart from being too small in the seating department, with a growing family a dual cab was required and I had been eyeing off the 70 series Landcruisers for a long time, so the day they started selling the dual cab 79 series Landcruiser I started saving and waiting.

 It was not a hard choice to make, given a V8 turbo diesel in a tray back Ute with solid axles, what more could you want?!
 It sure ticks all my boxes and being a Toyota there was no changing my mind.

-So far a fair bit has been done to the cruiser and having learnt from the previous vehicles I had I had a modification plan in place.
+So far a fair bit has been done to the 79 series landcruiser and having learnt from the previous vehicles I had I had a modification plan in place.